Performance-Based Earned Value

 DoD Assessment of EVMS Response to WSARA

-Programs could report 100 percent of earned value...even though behind schedule validating requirements, completing the preliminary design, meeting weight targets or delivering software releases that meet the requirements.
-Program Manager should ensure that the EVM process measures the quality and technical maturity of technical work products instead of just the quantity of work performed.
-EV process is reliable and accurate only if systems engineering products are costed and included in EVM.
+Programs could report 100 percent of earned value according to the ANSI EIA Standard 748, even when behind schedule in validating requirements, completing the preliminary design, meeting weight targets, or delivering software releases that meet the EIA 748 guidelines.
+The Program Manager should ensure that the Earned Value Management (EVM) process measures the quality and technical maturity of technical work products, rather than just the quantity of work performed.
+The EIA 748 guidelines dictate that the EV process is only reliable and accurate if systems engineering products are costed and included in the EVM.

-Note: Download corresponding PDF files from Downloads section below.
+Note: Download the corresponding PDF files from the Downloads section below to understand the ANSI EIA Standard 748 and the EIA 748 guidelines.

 Downloads